DigitalHammer/Scarlet/README.md

       ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Scarlet/main/Resources/Images/filebeat-config-kibana.png "Scarlet Network Diagram")

+    - Save and exit the Filebeat config file

 - Download and edit the [Metricbeat](Elastic-beats-configs/metricbeat-configuartion.yml) configuration file to the Ansible container:
   - SSH into the JumpBox, then start and attach to the Ansible container (if you aren't already there)